-- Making best use of our existing roads, before building new ones - Considering how we use the road space available for all users, not just for cars - Redesigning roads to join up better with local transport - Delivering carbon emissions reductions and improved air quality and biodiversity
+- Making best use of our existing roads, before building new ones - Considering how we use the road space available for all users, not just for cars - Redesigning roads to join up better with public transport and active travel networks - Delivering reductions in carbon emissions and improving air quality and biodiversity

-When there are competing demands for road space, our decisions need to reflect the lessons we have learned in recent months and the focus set out above, particularly the wider objectives around promoting public and sustainable transport, which is also in line with the sustainability theme in our Strategic Economic Plan (SEP).
+When there are competing demands for road space, our decisions need to reflect the lessons we have learned in recent months and the focus set out above, particularly the wider objectives around promoting sustainable transport, which is also in line with the sustainability theme in the Local Enterprise Partnership's Strategic Economic Plan (SEP).
+One key area of the complementary Active Travel Implementation Plan is to safeguard space for active travel, particularly on local streets, to make walking and cycling the natural choice for most short trips.

-Investment in our road network can and should support the delivery of additional benefits such as digital infrastructure and provide the facilities to enable the transition to electric and low carbon vehicles whilst the use of new surfacing techniques can reduce the impact of road traffic noise.
-Increasing use of technology can help make more efficient use of our existing road space whilst allowing us to respond to some of the future changes in demand and positively influence which mode of transport people use.
+Investment in our road network can and should support the delivery of additional benefits such as digital infrastructure and provide the facilities to enable the transition to electric and low carbon vehicles, whilst the use of new surfacing techniques can reduce the impact of road traffic noise.
+Increasing use of technology can help make more efficient use of our existing road space whilst allowing us to respond to some of the future changes in demand and positively influence which mode of transport people use and their behaviour.

 The road network is vital to the performance of some of the UK's and the North's leading sectors, such as logistics and freight, retail and wholesale, construction and manufacturing.
 We all rely on a well-functioning road network to access jobs, goods and services and the reduction in demand caused by the COVID-19 pandemic has shown how a reliable and resilient network can provide us with essential goods and services.
-The importance of the road network to the economy and economic growth is well understood - this is why there will need to be investment in our road network in the future.
+The importance of the road network to the economy and economic growth is well understood - this is why there will need to be targeted investment in our road network in the future.